What are the common effects of grief?

 Anxiety –

-Some young people feel stressed and anxious.
+You feel stressed and anxious.

 You might feel very alert and on guard thinking something bad may happen.